TL;DR

 Performance Value |

-At scale, EPYC often delivers the lowest cost per workload, despite higher upfront hardware pricing.
+At scale, EPYC often delivers the lowest cost per workload, despite higher upfront hardware pricing, due to its ability to consolidate large numbers of workloads efficiently on fewer systems.

 Before selecting a CPU, ask: